mendhak/docker-http-https-echo/README.md

 Then, issue a request via your browser or curl, and watch the response, as well as container log output.

     curl -k -X PUT -H "Arbitrary:Header" -d aaa=bbb https://localhost:8443/hello-world

-## Use your own certificates

-You can substitute the certificate and private key with your own.
-This example uses the snakeoil cert.

-    my-http-listener:
-        image: mendhak/http-https-echo
-        ports:
-            - "8080:80"
-            - "8443:443"
-        volumes:
-            - /etc/ssl/certs/ssl-cert-snakeoil.pem:/app/fullchain.pem
-            - /etc/ssl/private/ssl-cert-snakeoil.key:/app/privkey.pem

 ## Choose your ports